 The Company monitors surface flaking claims activity each quarter for indications that its estimates require revision.
 Typically, a majority of surface flaking claims received in a year are received during the summer outdoor season, which spans the second and third quarters.
 It has been the Company's practice to utilize the actuarial techniques discussed above during the third quarter, after a significant portion of all claims has been received for the fiscal year and variances to annual claims expectations are more meaningful.
-The number of incoming claims received in the year ended December 31, 2019, was slightly lower than the Company's expectations for 2019 and the number of claims received in the year ended December 31, 2018, continuing the historical year-over-year decline in incoming claims.
-Average settlement cost per claim experienced in 2019 was considerably higher than the Company's expectations for 2019 and the average settlement cost per claim experienced in 2018 due to an increase in larger claims settled and changes in the mix of settlement methods.
+The number of incoming claims received in the year ended December 31, 2019, was slightly lower than the Company's expectations for 2019 and the number of claims received in the year ended December 31, 2019, was settlement cost per claim experienced in 2019 was considerably higher than the Company's expectations for 2019 and the average settlement cost per claim experienced in 2019 was considerably higher than the Company's expectations for 2019 and the average settlement cost per claim experienced in 2019 was considerably higher than the Company's expectations for 2019 and the average settlement cost per claim experienced in 2018 due to an increase in larger claims settled and changes in the mix of settlement methods.
 The Company believes its reserve at December 31, 2019 is sufficient to cover future surface flaking obligations and no adjustments were required in the current year.